jmilkiewicz/OverheadCourse/signups/index.markdown

 ## 🔀 Course selection

 This time, Manu has prepared two options:
-- Dedicated courses {% include padelTactics.markdown %} or {% include padelOverheads.markdown %}.
+- Dedicated courses {% include padelTactics.markdown %}, {% include padelOverheads.markdown %} or {% include padelEssentials.markdown %}.
 - A custom course tailored for a group of four.

 We encourage you to carefully read the course descriptions and **select** the one that best suits your current needs.